wrench-project/wrench/doc/getting_started.md

 ~~~~~~~~~~~~~

 you should see some output in the terminal. the output in white is
-produced by he simulator implemented with the wrench user API.  the output
+produced by he simulator implemented with the WRENCH user API.  the output
 in green is produced by the  workflow management system implemented with
-the wrench developer API.
+the WRENCH developer API.

 although you can inspect the codes of the examples on your own, we highly
-recommend that you go through the [wrench 101](@ref wrench-101) and [wrench
+recommend that you go through the [WRENCH 101](@ref wrench-101) and
-102](@ref wrench102) pages first. these pages make direct references to the
+[WRENCH 102](@ref wrench-102) pages first. these pages make direct references to the
 examples, a description of which is available in ```examples/readme.md```
-in the wrench distribution.
+in the WRENCH distribution.

 ---